GeorgvonMassow/MScProjectGvM/DetectionSoftware/HOGDetector12Images/README.md

 The training is performed by the train.py script.
 The annotation and image numpy files are required as well as the file the trained algorithm is saved to.

-This folder also includes test images to test the algorithm on
+This folder also includes test images to test the algorithm on.

+All other files and folders in this folder are necessary background parts for the script and algorithm.